azimuth-cloud/zenith/README.md

 [INFO] [INIT] Public key SHA256:SwFMYyCOB4jztQ3iG6ap4zj0XDySBuNgBqI133E7Q1g uploaded successfully
 ```

-Run the client `connect` command using the SSH identity generated in the previous step to
+Finally, we launch the Zenith client `connect` command onto the isolated Docker network
+using the SSH identity generated in the previous step to establish the tunnel.
+As with NGINX,
-establish the tunnel:
+we launch the container with the `--detach` and `--restart` flags to establish a long-running,
+robust service that can recover from failures:

 ```
 $ docker run \
+    --detach \
-    --rm \
+    --restart unless-stopped \
     --network zenith-test \
     -v zenith-ssh:/home/zenith/.ssh \
     ghcr.io/stackhpc/zenith-client:main \